Security-Onion-Solutions/securityonion-docs/playbook.rst

 To create a new play, click on the ``Sigma Editor`` menu link.
 Either ``Load`` a sample Sigma rule or paste one into the Sigma field and click ``Convert``.
 This will convert the Sigma into a query that you can use in :ref:`hunt` or :ref:`kibana` to confirm that it will work for your target log.

+Refer to Log Sources & Field Names for details around what field names to use in the Sigma etc.

 Once you are ready to create the Play, click ``Create Play From Sigma``.
 If the Play creation is successful, you will be redirected to the newly created Play.

 Editing a Play